-A slow enough tempo provides the space for the speaker to see and hear the listener receive them.
-If the speaker is in a hurry to get all the content out, his/her focus will be on the content and not the connection with the listener.
-The speaker has to support the listener to actually hear what they are saying.
-One of the best ways the speaker can support the listener, to perceive that he/she is being heard is to slow the tempo of his/her delivery.
+A slow enough tempo provides the space for the speaker to see and hear the listener receive him.
+If the speaker is in a hurry to get all the content out, his focus will be on the content and not the connection with the listener.
+The speaker has to support the listener to actually hear what he is saying.
+One of the best ways the speaker can support the listener, to perceive that he is being heard is to slow the tempo of his delivery.
 This changes the focus from the content of the conversation to the energy of connection.
 Slowing the tempo actually enhances both the reception of the content and the connection between the parties.

 Integration is necessary for connection.
 The energetic exchange and connection is as important as the sharing of content and understanding what the speaker is saying.
 Stories that involve historical traumatic imprints often tend to speed up the tempo.
 It is not just that the speaker is speeding the tempo up to avoid underlying feelings.
 The energy of a traumatic history can increase the tempo of the narration.
-The tempo speeds up easily negating the ability of both the listener and the speaker to integrate and deepen into what the speaker is saying.
+The tempo speeds up easily, negating the ability of both the listener and the speaker to integrate and deepen into what the speaker is saying.
 Space between the words, phrases, sentences and paragraphs and a slow enough tempo are essential for the integration and connection between the parties in the conversation.

-If the speaker continues speaking and keeps adding more and more information they run the risk of talking over the listener or flooding the listener’s ability to actually take in what they are saying.
+If the speaker continues speaking and keeps adding more and more information, he runs the risk of talking over the listener or flooding the listener’s ability to actually take in what he is saying.
 Under these conditions, very few of us will be able to hear and integrate what the speaker is saying.
-This is why the listener needs to be able to have choice about how much information they take in at any given time.
+This is why the listener needs to be able to have choice about how much information she takes in at any given time.

 Often the speaker has an intention to communicate a challenging message to the listener.
-How the speaker delivers his/her message can be significant to the future of the relationship.
-The parties may have feelings of animosity toward each other, are in need of repair in their relationship, or need to find respectful ways to complete the relationship and move on.
+How the speaker delivers his message can be significant to the future of the relationship.
+The parties may have feelings of animosity toward each other, may be in need of repair in their relationship, or may need to find respectful ways to complete the relationship and move on.

-However strong the message may feel, it is the speaker’s responsibility to deliver his/her message in a kind way.
-If feelings of animosity are so strong that the speaker’s ability to deliver his/her message is impaired by anger, rage, withdrawal or freeze it means that the speaker needs additional support to sort through these feelings and work independently from the other party until they can do so.
-This can take the form of a good private counseling session or a discussion with a friend, other than the person he/she feels the animosity toward.
+However strong the message may feel, it is the speaker’s responsibility to deliver his message in a kind way.
+If feelings of animosity are so strong that the speaker’s ability to deliver his message is impaired by anger, rage, withdrawal or freeze, it means that the speaker needs additional support to sort through these feelings and work independently from the other party until he can do so.
+This can take the form of a good private counseling session or a discussion with a friend, other than the person toward who he feels animosity.

 An Inquiry is not the place to off load anger and rage.
-It is the place to find the words that expresses how they feel in ways that effectively communicate to the listener.
+It is the place to find the words that express how he feels in ways that effectively communicate to the listener.

 A study of Marshall B. Rosenberg’s, Nonviolent Communication is strongly recommended.
 This book is full of eloquent and healing ways to communicate even the most challenging messages.